-Traditionally, throughout history, most Carbrooke residents were involved in agriculture, the majority as farm labourers, others were small, medium or larger scale farmers, all supported by other trades and professions to maintain an agricultural village community.
+Traditionally, through history, most Carbrooke residents were involved in agriculture, the majority as farm labourers, others were small, medium or larger scale farmers, all supported by other trades and professions to maintain an agricultural village community.

 William Barker, (a labourer) and his wife Sarah obviously had high hopes for their son when they baptised him in 1826 as Wealthy Barker!